wyattmcdonnell/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Research Instructor
+role: Computational Biologist

 # Organizations/Affiliations
 organizations:
-- name: Vanderbilt University Medical Center
+- name: 10x Genomics
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm a computational biologist at 10x Genomics, where I get to work on single-cell technology and the adaptive immune system.

 interests:
 - Immunology